Aemrox/Attack-/README.md

-Places I'd like to go in the future
+Places I'd like to go in the future:

   Saving characters - and keeping records of wins/losses Different monsters